MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EXOMailbox.md

 - StatisticsSeed

 You can specify multiple values separated by commas.
-Wildcards ( * ) are supported.

 For more information about the properties that are included in each property set, see [Get-EXOMailbox property sets](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets#get-exomailbox-property-sets).